hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 This document infers a number of ideas that could be relevant for other groups and in other deliverables.
-In particular, regarding what type of solutions could be considered
+In particular, regarding what type of solutions could be considered:

 *  There is a need to address the apparent disconnect between user privacy and security, it should be possible to provide both, rather